brevzin/cpp_proposals/2806_do_expr/do-expr.md

 You also have to deal with the issue that the difference between initializing a variable used an immediately-invoked lambda and initializing a variable from a lambda only differs in the trailing `()`, arbitrarily deep into an expression, which are easy to forget.
 Some people actually use `std::invoke` in this context, specifically to make it clearer that this lambda is, indeed, intended to be immediately invoked.

-This problem surfaces especially brightly in the context of pattern matching [@P1371R3], where the current design is built upon a sequence of:
+This problem surfaces especially brightly in the context of [@P2688R4]{.title}, where the current design is built upon a sequence of:

 ::: std
 ```